yuvalmGS/gigaspaces-wiki-jekyll/xap100/interactive-api-guide.markdown

 {%summary%}{%endsummary%}

 This tutorial lets you experience the XAP API in an interactive way.
 Three options are presented.
 The first two options demonstrate the various API calls you can use to interact with the Space.
 The third option provides an interactive shell that lets you exercise API calls.

 # Installation

 {%vbar title=Download and Install XAP%}
 - Download and unzip the latest XAP release [{%download%}](http://www.gigaspaces.com/xap-download)
 - Unzip the distribution into a working directory
-- Set the environment variable `GS_HOME` to `/home/user/xap-distribution` and `C:\xap-distribution` for Linux and Windows respectively.
+- Set the environment variable `GS_HOME` to `/home/user/xap-distribution` or `C:\xap-distribution` for Linux and Windows respectively.
 - Set the JAVA_HOME environment variable to point to the JDK root directory
 {%endvbar%}

 {%vbar title=The Interactive Tutorial is hosted on Github%}
-- Download the latest compatible version [{%download%}](https://github.com/Gigaspaces/XAP-Interactive-Tutorial/releases)
+- Download the Interactive Tutorial [{%download%}](https://github.com/Gigaspaces/XAP-Interactive-Tutorial/releases)
 - Unzip it to your favorite directory.
 For this guide we will use /home/user/xap-tutorial and C:\xap-tutorial for Linux and Windows users respectively.
 {%endvbar%}